-The Company may be subject to growth-related risks including capacity constraints and pressure on its internal systems and controls.
+We may be subject to growth-related risks including capacity constraints and pressure on our internal systems and controls.
 The ability of the Company to manage growth effectively will require it to continue to implement and improve its operational and financial systems and to expand, train and manage its employee base.
-The inability of the Company to deal with this growth may have a material adverse effect on the Company's business, financial condition, results of operations or prospects.
+The inability of the Company to deal with this growth may have a material adverse effect on our business, financial condition, results of operations or prospects.